EM algorithms for optimization problems with polynomial objectives: Three simple examples

 \subsection{Minimization of a polynomial over a unit simplex}

 As the third example, this section considers the minimization of the same objective function as \eqref{box_multi_problem} over a unit simplex.

 \eqref{min_var_problem} encompasses, for example, a portfolio selection problem in which the objective function consisting of the weighted sum of higher order moments of asset returns is optimized without a short sale.
-Similar to \eqref{box_multi_problem2}, for a sufficiently large $K$, rewrite \eqref{min_var_problem} as
+To establish a multinomial distribution-based EM algorithm for \eqref{min_var_problem}, deleting the $p$-th variable $\lambda_p$ by using the relation $\lambda_p=1-\sum_{j\in[p-1]}\lambda_j$ and replacing $\lambda_j$ with $\theta_j$, $j\in[p-1]$, we get the equivalent formulation as